UPDATE: 2025-06-10 Several White-letters in the elm 60m in from Rampton Bridge, possibly Purples nearby, will check that again in days to come.

-UPDATE: I’d almost given up hope on the local Purple Hairstreaks for 2024, but had a last look at the oaks on the outer edge of Manor Farm Wood facing out over the Cottenham Lode and spotted one, then a couple more.
+UPDATE 2024: I’d almost given up hope on the local Purple Hairstreaks for 2024, but had a last look at the oaks on the outer edge of Manor Farm Wood facing out over the Cottenham Lode and spotted one, then a couple more.
 Six sightings in all, so perhaps 3-4 individuals.
-Probably too late for White-letter of which there was no sign.

 I found a colony of White-letter Hairstreak in the middle of Manor Farm Wood, Rampton.
 I don’t think I’ve heard of anyone mentioning this species in this woodland before.
-It’s a relatively young woodland.
+It’s a relatively young woodland, although it does have some old, established trees on its periphery.
 The butterflies were emerging from a tall blackthorn and coming fairly low to nectar on bramble and flitting back into the blackthorn.
-There are elms in the vicinity, the foodplant of this species’ larvae.
+There are elms in the vicinity, the foodplant of this species’ larvae, so assume that was their actual origin.

 I was then surprised to see another hairstreak flying in the top of a willow tree on the Lode-side edge of the same woodland – Purple Hairstreak!